1jour1vin

 Nose

-On beautiful fruit aromas
+With beautiful fruit aromas

 Mouth

-Fresh and gourmet, enlivened by fine bubbles
+Fresh and delicious, enlivened by fine bubbles

 Serve

-AT 6-8°C
+At 6-8°C

 Drink before